kelkarn/boggle/README.md

 UPDATE-02/16/2014: Replaced old HashSet dictionary with the more advanced Trie data structure.
 The solver can solve a 4x4 board much much faster now! (~5 seconds of savings) I'm sure it will be faster in magnitudes for larger board sizes.

-UPDATE-02/16/2014: Please note, for the dictionary used under boggle/src/test/resources, the following copyright notice:
+UPDATE-02/16/2014: Please note, for the dictionary boggle/src/test/resources/dictionary.txt, the following copyright notice:

 The collective work is Copyright 2000-2011 by Kevin Atkinson as well as any of the copyrights mentioned below: